 You’ll be assessed via exams, coursework assignments and a project dissertation.

-A 2:1 honours degree (or equivalent) in control engineering or a related subject.
+Minimum 2:1 undergraduate honours degree in control engineering or a related subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.